Explore careers in energy efficiency

 We need you to be part of Canada’s green economic recovery.
 With the new Canada Greener Homes Grant, we are recruiting more energy advisors (EAs) and service organizations (SOs) who are needed to help Canadian homeowners save on their energy bills.

 We will provide a total of $10 million in funding over 5 years to support innovative projects.
 We are looking for new ideas and experienced partners to support higher demand for EnerGuide evaluations in all regions of Canada and increase the diversity of the energy advisor workforce.
+While the call is now closed, Indigenous applicants are encouraged to apply on an ongoing basis.
 Find out how to submit your application

 Already an energy advisor or service organization?